r-craig73/j5-leds/readme.md

 - [x] As a user, I want to a sensor to quickly turn on and off (blinking/winking).

 ### Post MVP User and Administrator stories
-- [ ] As a user, I want to turn on multiple sensors (new interface).
+- [ ] As a user, I want to control multiple sensors (new interface).
 - [ ] As a user, I want to customize a sensor's action (on/off, blinking/sensor, etc.).
 - [ ] As a user, I want to to know when a sensor is either working or not working.
-- [ ] As a user, I want to record and store time and the LED light voltage's value into a database.
+- [ ] As a user, I want to record and store time and the LED light voltage's value.
-- [ ] As a user, I want to record and store time and the LED light color into a database.
+- [ ] As a user, I want to record and store time and the LED light color.
 - [ ] As a user, I want to select and visualize my sensor results within the application, using a linear chart (voltage vs. time, line graph, etc.).
-- [ ] As a user, I want to sensor to alert about a certain event (Portland news, a special alert, earthquake warning, etc.).
+- [ ] As a user, I want to sensor to alert certain events (Portland news, a special alert, earthquake warning, etc.).
-- [ ] As a admin, I want CURD-L capabilities for ALL users.
-- [ ] As a admin, I want users to have '--R--L' (out of CRUD-L) capabilities on other user's sensors.

 ### Instructions (assuming Mac OS)
 * Clone repository and move to the home repository folder `j5-lec`.